wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

   * [Siphon](https://unidata.github.io/siphon/latest/) UCAR-Unidata support for accessing remote meteo data
   * [pyGrib](https://jswhit.github.io/pygrib/) NOAA-ESRL tools for WMO Gridded Binary (GRIB 1/2) support
   * [cfGrib](https://github.com/ecmwf/cfgrib) ECMWF tools for WMO Gridded Binary (GRIB 1/2) support
-  * [cftime](https://unidata.github.io/cftime/) UCAR-Unidata support for time data support (including 360-day, leap-year-free 365-day, and other quirky calendars, that only a meteorologist would love because the rest of the world are monsters)
+  * [cftime](https://unidata.github.io/cftime/) UCAR-Unidata support for time data support (including 360-day, leap-year-free 365-day, and other quirky calendars that only a meteorologist would love because the rest of the world are monsters)
   * [cf-python](https://ncas-cms.github.io/cf-python/) an Earth science data analysis library that is built on a complete implementation of the CF data model
-  * [cf-plot](http://ajheaps.github.io/cf-plot) a set of Python routines for making the common contour, vector, and line plots that climate researchers use
+  * [cf-plot](http://ajheaps.github.io/cf-plot) is a set of Python routines for making the common contour, vector, and line plots that climate researchers use
   * [cf-units](https://cf-units.readthedocs.io/en/latest/) Provision of a wrapper class to support Unidata/UCAR UDUNITS-2, and the cftime calendar functionality
   * [timezonefinder](https://timezonefinder.readthedocs.io/en/latest/) useful for converting from civilized UTC time to more vulgar local times (including "daylight-'savings'" time).
   * [pytz](http://pytz.sourceforge.net) further support for time zones
   * [haversine](https://github.com/mapado/haversine) Calculate the distance (in various units) between two points on Earth using their latitude and longitude.
   * [wrf-python](https://wrf-python.readthedocs.io/en/latest/) A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting (WRF-ARW) Model.
-  * [iris](https://scitools-iris.readthedocs.io/en/stable/) A powerful, format-agnostic, community-driven Python package for analysing and visualising Earth science data
+  * [iris](https://scitools-iris.readthedocs.io/en/stable/) A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data

 ```